TatayDigs/Digong/README.md

   ## *DESCRIPTION*😊

- Hi My Name Is **Jex D. Malibiran**,I'm 19 years old, i live in palawan, and I'm studying in fullbright college and for todays lesson is about creating an account on github and learning to do a readme code by doing a portfolio fo finals.
+ Hi My Name Is **Jex D. Malibiran**,I'm 19 years old, i live in **Palawan**, and I'm studying in fullbright college and for todays lesson is about creating an account on github and learning to do a readme code by doing a portfolio fo finals.